CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Testing/BB_OpenXilEnv.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
-trainings, skills, examples and how-to's. -->
+trainings, skills, examples and how-to's. --> OpenXilEnv provides a Software-in-the-Loop (SIL) environment to run and test embedded ECU software on Windows or Linux without target hardware.
+It includes parameter management, a scripting interface, and signal stimulation.
+See https://github.com/eclipse-openxilenv/openxilenv for build instructions and usage examples.

 ## Known Implementation
 https://github.com/eclipse-openxilenv/openxilenv